Isaiah 30:5

 Berean Standard Bible

 everyone will be put to shame because of a people useless to them.
-They cannot be of help; they are good for nothing but shame and reproach.”
+They bring neither help nor benefit, but only shame and disgrace.”

 King James Bible